Dan Păltinișanu Stadium (2025)

-The Dan Păltinișanu Stadium is a proposed soccer-specific stadium in Timișoara, Romania.
-If completed, it will replace the namesake stadium built in 1963.
-The new stadium will be the second largest in Romania, after the National Arena in Bucharest.
+The Dan Păltinișanu Stadium is a high-capacity multi-purpose stadium approved for construction in Timișoara, Timiș, Banat, Romania.
+It will replace the namesake stadium built in 1963.
+The new stadium will be the largest in Romania after the National Arena in Bucharest, respectively, the largest arena in the provinces and in the Danube–Criș–Mureș–Tisa Euroregion (DKMT).

+Through its large-scale capacity and ultramodern standards, the new arena from Timișoara will have a multifunctional purpose and will meet the necessary criteria for hosting major European football events, such as the UEFA Conference League final and the UEFA Super Cup, as well as for organizing music festivals, concerts, and other events.

+Furthermore, outside of football matches, the stadium will allow for the practice and hosting of high-performance competitions in numerous alternative sports disciplines, such as: rugby, rugby sevens, American football, cricket, lacrosse, field hockey, baseball, softball and other field sports, as well as the organization of demonstration competitions and special sporting events.

+History

 Project

-The idea of building a new stadium appeared in 2015, when Nicolae Robu, the former mayor of Timișoara, presented a master plan that provided for the restructuring of the area known as Olimpia by building a 40,000-seat stadium, an Olympic-size swimming pool, a multi-purpose sports hall, a hotel and a velodrome.
+The idea of building a new stadium appeared in 2015, when Nicolae Robu, the former mayor of Timișoara, presented a master plan that provided for the restructuring of the area known as Olimpia by building an over 40,000-seat stadium, an Olympic-size swimming pool, a 16,000 seat multi-purpose sports hall, a hotel and a velodrome.
 The old Dan Păltinișanu Stadium was in an advanced state of degradation, some parts of the grandstands being closed to the public, and a possible renovation was not justified given the high costs.
 The master plan was presented at the 19th International Trade Fair for Property and Investment, held at Messe München Exhibition Center in October 2016.

 The technical project of the future stadium began in January 2021, and the feasibility study was approved by the county councilors in June 2021.
-According to the study, the seating capacity will be 32,150, and the construction costs will amount to 165 million euros, of which 7 million will be borne by the Timiș County Council.
+According to the study, the seating capacity will be 32,150, and the construction costs will amount to 140 million euros, of which 7 million will be borne by the Timiș County Council.
 It is the second most expensive stadium to be built in Romania after the National Arena in Bucharest.
 Moreover, it will be uncovered so that it can also host cultural or entertainment events.
-The project's deadline is 2027.
+The project's deadline is 2028.
 The investment will be made by the National Investment Company, which will hand over the arena to the patrimony of Timiș County.
 Initially, Alin Nica, the president of the Timiș County Council, proposed the construction of an athletics track around the stadium, but the idea was quickly rejected by the representatives of the city's football galleries.

+The arena will be able to host UEFA Champions League and UEFA Europa League matches and will be eligible to host a UEFA Conference League final and the UEFA Super Cup, as well as competitions organized by the Romanian Football Federation.

-According to the Romanian Football Federation, the stadium will be of category 4 – international competition level.
+According to the RFF, the stadium will be of category 4 – international competition level.